5 Ways to Feed Your Energy to Cultivate Positivity and Resilience

 By Mindy Kantor

-For anyone who travels, you know the drill, in case of emergency put your oxygen mask on first before helping others.
+For anyone who travels, you know the drill, in case of emergency put your oxygen mask (or just buy a face mask for sale) on first before helping others.
 To cultivate a positive culture in any organization, you need to make sure your mind and body are infused with upbeat thoughts and vigor.
 Here are five easy ways to feed your energy to cultivate positivity and resiliency.

 1. Exercise your mind and body.
 Release the chatter in your mind through breathing or stepping away from regular work.
 Take a few minutes daily to pause, listen and reflect.
 Listen to music, do